KyryloKuzyk/PrimeTween/README.md

 }
 ```

-> While PrimeTween never allocates memory, the async/await feature in C# is allocating.
+> While PrimeTween never allocates memory at runtime, the async/await feature in C# is allocating.
 Consider using [UniTask](https://github.com/Cysharp/UniTask) to address this language limitation.

 Inspector integration
 ---